bvkrauth/fdk-gss/Code/readme.md

 To generate all results, just follow these two steps:

-1. Review the file and folder locations set in config.do, and modify if required.
+1. Review the file and folder locations set in *config.do*, and modify if required.
-2. Run master.do in Stata.
+2. Run *master.do* in Stata.

-The results will appear in the Results folder.
+The results will appear in the *Results* folder.

 ## Contents